zannn1019/BlogWebsite/README.md

-# Blog Website Without Authentication
+# Blog Website

-This is a simple blog website project that does not require authentication.
+This is a simple blog website project.
 It allows users to view blog posts and their details, as well as create new blog posts.

 ## Technologies Used